 Now that you have your 12-month business start-up plan roughly mapped out, carefully determine:

 - How much money do you need each month to cover your personal expenses?

 - How much money do you estimate you will need each month to cover the operational expenses of your business?

 - How much money will you need for one-time start-up expenses, such as incorporation fees, or new equipment?

-Once you have an idea of how and when you will be able to raise the funds to sustain yourself and your business for the first year, you can work backwards to figure out a timeline for your exit – be it quitting your full time job, reducing your hours, attaining funding or some other strategy.
+Once you have an idea of how and when you will be able to raise the funds to sustain yourself and your business for the first year, you can work backward to figure out a timeline for your exit – be it quitting your full-time job, reducing your hours, attaining funding or some other strategy.

 Pool Your Resources into Your Sustainability Dream Team

 Who do you have in your life who is backing you up 100% on your new venture?
 Does your best friend or your significant other reminds you on a daily basis how great your ideas are, and to keep going in the face of nay-sayers and adversity?
 Maybe you have a mentor, coach or therapist who keeps you sane, focused and determined to succeed.
 And you wouldn’t be able to do it all without the financial genius of your awesomely reliable accountant, Franz.
 Think of the people who cheerlead your efforts, who add value to and support what you are trying to do, and what their function is within that community of supporters.